CERIT-SC/rancher-apps/charts/owncloud/v0.1/app-readme.md

-# OwnCloud Client
+# ownCloud Client

-OwnCloud client can be used to sync [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) with [OwnCloud](https://owncloud.com) servers, such as [OwnCloud CESNET](https://owncloud.cesnet.cz).
+ownCloud client can be used to sync [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) with [ownCloud](https://owncloud.com) servers, such as [ownCloud CESNET](https://owncloud.cesnet.cz).

 Persistent Volume Claim is used as a storage for running applications/pods in Kubernetes.
-If you want to sync data to/from this storage with OwnCloud server, Owncloud client provides convenient way to do it.
+If you want to sync data to/from this storage with ownCloud server, owncloud client provides convenient way to do it.

 ## Namespace